notmuhammad/documentation/content/applications/websites/ecommerce/checkout_payment_shipping/shipping.rst

 <../../../inventory_and_mrp/inventory/shipping_receiving/setup_configuration/labels>` and shipping
 processes.

-To enable a third-party shipping provider, go to :menuselection:`Website --> Configuration --> Settings`, scroll to the :guilabel:`Shipping` section, select the desired shipping provider(s), and :guilabel:`Save`.
+To enable a third-party delivery provider, go to :menuselection:`Website --> Configuration --> Settings`, scroll to the :guilabel:`Delivery` section, select the desired delivery provider(s), and :guilabel:`Save`.

-Go to :menuselection:`Website --> Configuration --> Shipping Methods` and select the shipping method in the list to :ref:`configure it <inventory/shipping_receiving/configure-delivery-method>`.
+Go to :menuselection:`Website --> Configuration --> Delivery Methods` and select the delivery method in the list to :ref:`configure it <inventory/shipping_receiving/configure-delivery-method>`.

 .. seealso::